Cryvex-Dev/simple-portfolio/README.md

 - Static site — no build step required.
 - Edit files under the `assets/` folder to update styles, scripts, or images.

+### Important
+To find the website's source code you have to check "Releases"